The Best Passive PA Speakers 2023 - Under $1000

 Lead Author & Researcher

-I've worked with various sound installations and sound system providers and from my experience, passive setups are easier to maintain for large venues and houses of worship thanks to their ease of maintenance compared to active setups.
-If any problems arise with a passive setup, mounted speakers are easily serviced.
-Active speakers on the other hand have a lot of complicated circuitry that isn't as easily fixed unless you take them to service centers.
-I don't think passive speakers will die out anytime soon so have no fear investing in a passive setup if you feel that it's a better fit for your purposes.
+I've worked with various sound installations and sound system providers.
+Passive setups are easier to maintain for large venues and houses of worship thanks to their ease of maintenance compared to active setups.
+Mounted speakers are easily serviced if any problems arise with a passive setup.
+On the other hand, active speakers have a lot of complicated circuitry that is more easily fixed if you take them to service centers.
+Passive speakers will not die out anytime soon, so do not fear investing in a passive setup if you feel it's a better fit for your purposes.

 Contributors